Evidential Calibration of Confidence Intervals: Design of new studies based on support

 The sample size of a future study is typically derived to achieve (i) a targeted power of a hypothesis test, or (ii) a targeted precision of a future confidence/credible interval.
 Here, we provide an alternative where the sample size of a future study is determined to achieve a desired level of support.

 Assume we wish to conduct a study and analyze the resulting parameter estimate $\that$ using the support interval based on a normal prior~\eqref{eq:si}.
 Further assume that we either specify a reasonable prior from existing knowledge or use the prior for Jeffreys's approximate Bayes factor.
 The goal is now to determine the sample size $n$ such that we can identify the parameter values which are strongly supported by the future data, for instance, with a support level $k = 10$ representing ``strong'' support in the classification from \citet{Jeffreys1961}.
-In order for the $k > 1$ support interval~\eqref{eq:si} to exist, the standard error $\sigma$ of the parameter estimate $\that$ needs to be sufficiently small so that the term in the square root becomes non-negative, \ie{} it must hold that
+In order for the $k > 1$ support interval~\eqref{eq:si} to be non-empty, the standard error $\sigma$ of the parameter estimate $\that$ needs to be sufficiently small so that the term in the square root becomes non-negative, \ie{} it must hold that

 The sample size $n$ can now be determined such that the standard error $\sigma$ is small enough for~\eqref{eq:existence} to hold.
 The resulting sample size then guarantees that parameter values with the desired level of support will be identified.
-In general, this needs to be done numerically, but for the Jeffrey's approximate Bayes factor prior ($\mu_{\theta} = \that$ and $\sigma_\theta^2 = n \sigma^2$), the simple expression $n \geq k^2 - 1$ mentioned earlier exists.
-For instance, if we want a $k = 10$ support interval to exist, we must take at least $10^2 - 1 = 99$ samples.
+In general, this needs to be done numerically, but for the Jeffreys's approximate Bayes factor prior ($\mu_{\theta} = \that$ and $\sigma_\theta^2 = n \sigma^2$), the simple expression $n \geq k^2 - 1$ mentioned earlier exists.
+For instance, if we want a $k = 10$ support interval to be non-empty, we must take at least $10^2 - 1 = 99$ samples.